 13) Limit the number of exercises per muscle group – doing too much leads to fatigue and slows your results.
 If you don’t have enough energy left to do your workout correctly, it is better to skip it and rest to perform your next training.

 14) Train muscles that are lagging first.
-Also, this will give them extra attention, which will make them grow faster.
+Also, this will give them extra attention, making them grow faster.

 15) Use forced reps now and then – your workout partner should help you.
 Don’t perform workouts over three times per week.
 Training each muscle group two or three times per week is enough for optimal growth.

-15) Train legs twice a week – your lower-body muscles are big, so they require more time to recover.
+15) Train legs twice a week – your lower-body muscles are big, requiring more time to recover.
 Rest longer between workouts – your muscles need time to grow, so don’t train them until they fully recover.

 16) Train hamstrings and quads after legs – these muscles need to rest.